traefik/hub/readme.md

                 --docker-email=${GCLOUD_EMAIL}
 ```

-We recommand to overwrite the values file with this values file if you don't need to run neo-services locally:
+We recommend overwriting the values file with this values file if you don't need to run neo-services locally:

 ```yaml